wzulfikar/lifelog/programming/ruby/my-first-ruby-console-app.md

 In above code, we defined a method called `get_city_names` which accepts single parameter called `hash`.

-Unless we want to break out early, we don't need to write `return` keyword.
-Ruby _returns_ the last evaluated expression automatically.
+Unless we want to break out early, we don't need to write `return` keyword, Ruby _returns_ the last evaluated expression automatically.

 > `cities.include?` – _notice the question mark there_.